The Ultimate Guide to TSP Cleaner: Trisodium Phosphate for Powerful Cleaning

 Protective Gear

-- Gloves: Always wear chemical-resistant gloves when handling TSP to prevent skin irritation.
+- Gloves: Always wear chemical-resistant gloves.

 Mixing Guidelines